Omega 3 Fatty Acids Essential for Your Health

 Conclusion

 The evidence is clear – omega-3 fatty acids are crucial for our health.
 They help our heart and brain work better.
-They also fight inflammation, making us healthier overall25.
+They also fight inflammation, making us healthier overall.

 The main sources of omega-3 fatty acids are fish and seafood.
-But, there are also choices for vegetarians and vegans26.
+But, there are also choices for vegetarians and vegans.
 Adding these foods to our meals or using omega-3 supplements is a good idea.
-It ensures we get enough for maximum health benefits27.
+It ensures we get enough for maximum health benefits.

 FAQ